anasnajaa/dotnet-core-sample/ReadMe.md

+# Hello .NET Core
-# A sample .NET Core 5 web app with simple example of API and frontend
+A sample .NET Core 5 web app with simple example of API and frontend

 ## appsettings.json